Ayon-SSP/Backend-Dev/Frontend-Dev/React/react.md

 10. A: componentDidUpdate()

 #### Unmounting
-1. componentWillUnmount() : invoked immediately before a component is unmounted and destroyed. perform cleanup: cancel network requests, remove event listeners, cancel subscriptions.
+1. componentWillUnmount() : invoked immediately before a component is unmounted and destroyed. perform cleanup: cancel network requests, remove event listeners, cancel subscriptions. eg. window.addEventListener("resize", () => {}); or "load", "beforeunload", "unload", "copy", "online" → Fires when the device goes online, "offline"

 #### Error Handling
 1. static getDerivedStateFromError() : invoked after an error has been thrown by a descendant component. return a value to update state.